Sloane Stephens: 2016: Three career titles, foot injury

-2017: Comeback, US Open title, year-end struggles
+2017: Comeback, US Open title, Fed Cup champion

 She had foot surgery in January and could not walk again without a boot until the middle of April.
 While unable to play on the tour, Stephens was granted the opportunity to be a broadcaster for the Tennis Channel.
 She attended several WTA events in the United States including Indian Wells, the Miami, and Charleston, where she interviewed fellow tennis players and also provided analysis.
 Stephens returned to the WTA Tour in July for Wimbledon, about eleven months after her last match and with her ranking having dropped to No. 336.
-She lost her first two matches back, one to compatriot Alison Riske at Wimbledon, and the other to No. 2, Simona Halep, at the Washington Open.
+She lost her first two matches back, one to compatriot Alison Riske at Wimbledon, and the other to No. 2, Simona Halep, at Washington.
 However, she showed some signs of improvement by reaching the doubles final at Washington with Eugenie Bouchard.

 By August, Stephens's ranking had continued to fall to as low as No. 957.
 But she was able to reach the semifinals of both Premier 5 tournaments that month, the Canadian Open and the Cincinnati Open.
-During each tournament, she defeated four top 50 players including Lucie Šafářová and 14th-seed Petra Kvitová at both events, and also No. 3 Angelique Kerber.
+During each tournament, she defeated four top-50 players including Lucie Šafářová and 14th seed Petra Kvitová at both events, and also No. 3 Angelique Kerber.
 Stephens was defeated by a top ten player in both semifinals, No. 6 Caroline Wozniacki in Canada, and No. 2 Halep again in Cincinnati.
 Stephens had entered the month having never reached a semifinal at a high-level Premier tournament.
 With these results, Stephens climbed back into the top 100 of the WTA rankings.